noris-network/koris/README.rst

       $ source ~/path/to/your/openstack-openrc.sh
       Please enter your OpenStack Password for project <PROJECT> as user <USER>\:

-2. Koris is executed with ``koris <subcommand>``.
+2. Kiosk is executed with ``kiosk <subcommand>``.
 You can get a list of subcommands with ``-h`` or ``--help``.

    .. code:: shell

-      $ koris -h
+      $ kiosk -h
-      usage: koris [-h] [--version]
+      usage: kiosk [-h] [--version]
                   [--verbosity {0,1,2,3,4,quiet,error,warning,info,debug}]
                   {add,apply,delete,destroy} ...

-      Before any koris command can be run, an OpenStack RC file has to be sourced in the shell.
+      Before any kiosk command can be run, an OpenStack RC file has to be sourced in the shell.
 See online documentation for more information.

       positional arguments: